 Sitting at the bottom of Kowloon, Lei Yue Mun fishing village sells some of the freshest seafood in town and has other great sites such as a Tin Hau temple.

-Unknown to many outsiders, The 852 is home to many natural and cultural spots including hiking trails, historic buildings and islands around Hong Kong.
-Discover one of the city’s secret gems, by exploring Lei Yue Mun, a fishing village in the centre of Hong Kong that features great seafood, temples and fishing boats.
+Unknown to many outsiders, the 852 is home to many natural and cultural spots including hiking trails, historic buildings, and remote islands.
+Discover one of the city’s secret gems by exploring Lei Yue Mun, a fishing village in the centre of Hong Kong that offers great seafood, temples, and fishing boats.

 Explore Lei Yue Mun

 Technically, Lei Yue Mun is a channel between Victoria Harbour and Tseung Kwan O, but when most people think of it, they refer to the fishing village located in Kowloon.
 To get to Lei Yue Mun, take the MTR to Yau Tong Station on the purple line, and exit through A2.
 Then, follow Cha Kwo Ling Road to the entrance of the village where two iconic Chinese carp statues signal that you’re in the right place.

 1. Visit the seafood bazaar and alfresco restaurants in Sam Ka Tsuen

 The first village you will come across is Sam Ka Tsuen.
 You can wander through the seafood markets for hours, looking at all the weird and wonderful fresh seafood, and one of the best things about the village is that you can buy anything from the markets, and then have it cooked at one of the nearby restaurants – fresh!

 2. Tin Hau Temple in Ma Wan Tsuen